Dr. Erik Liddell

 - Phone: 859-622-2267

-In my free time, what I enjoy most is playing music (guitar, fiddle, trumpet, drums, and more).
-I used to be in an alt-rock band that recorded and released both a cassette tape and a CD (way back in the day!), receiving some college and national airplay in Canada, and doing some limited touring from Buffalo and Toronto to Ottawa and Montreal.
-I continue to experiment with songwriting and home recording, and I love to get out and play when I can with the EKU Appalachian and Bluegrass Organization.
-I also enjoy walking and hiking, and especially birdwatching.
-I have participated in the Great Backyard Bird Count, and one year I was a volunteer with the Ontario Breeding Bird Atlas, identifying around 100 different species of mating pairs in a 100 square kilometer area of Niagara Peninsula.
-I am married to KellyAnn, who has degrees in Philosophy, teaches part-time at EKU, is co-coach of the Quick Recall team, and has put up with my quirks and quarks for 20 years now.
+In his free time, Erik enjoys playing music (guitar, fiddle, trumpet, drums, and more).
+He fronts a local band and once upon a time was in an original indie alt-rock band that recorded and released both a cassette tape and a CD (!), receiving both college and national airplay in Canada, and doing some touring from Buffalo and Toronto to Ottawa and Montreal.
+He continues to experiment with songwriting and home recording, and he still loves to get out and play live.
+He also enjoys walking and hiking, and especially birdwatching.
+Erik regularly participates in Cornell University’s E-Bird programs such as the Great Backyard Bird Count, and he spent one spring as a volunteer with the Ontario Breeding Bird Atlas, identifying 104 different species of mating pairs in a 100 square kilometer area of the Niagara Peninsula.